 Mary Bigelow married in September of 1906 to John Lewis Bremer, Jr., of 416 Beacon.
 He was an instructor and later professor of histology at Harvard Medical School.
 After their marriage, they lived at 18 Fairfield and then at 10 Fairfield.

 During the 1908-1909 winter season, Joseph and Mary Bigelow spent the earlier part of the season in Cohasset and the latter part at 10 Fairfield while John and Mary Bremer were traveling.

-The Bigelows leased 251 Commonwealth to ornithologist John Eliot Thayer and his wife, Evelyn Duncan (Forbes) Thayer.
+The Bigelows leased 251 Commonwealth to John Eliot Thayer and Evelyn Duncan (Forbes) Thayer (who also had leased the house for the 1902-1903 season).
 They had lived at 173 Commonwealth during the previous season.
 They leased the house again during the 1909-1910 season (the Bigelows spent the season in Cohasset) and then moved to 25 Exeter for the next season.

 The Bigelows resumed living at 251 Commonwealth for 1910-1911 winter season.
 Their unmarried sons – Joseph, Arthur, Cleveland, and Stephen – lived with them.

 Joseph Bigelow, Jr., a member of the Harvard Class of 1900, left college in 1899 and went to the West Indies, where he was a sugar grower.
 He returned to Boston and lived with his parents, but (according to the his 1915 Harvard Class Report) spent most of his time “in travel and yachting,“ including traveling “around the world on a sailing ship and spending a year on a trading schooner in the Solomon Island.”
 He married in September of 1912 to Ernestine Hilda Gazan.
 They subsequently made their home at Snug Harbor Farm in Anne Arundel County, Maryland.